Is Overtime Required by Law?

 Lastly, employers may also try to get out of paying overtime by requiring employees to be “on call” or to work from home.
 For example, if you are an employee that is required to perform tasks or duties that restrict your free time – such as having to immediately answer work phone calls, emails, texts, or having to attend mandatory trainings or meetings outside of work hours or days off – then this is considered work and you are entitled to overtime pay.

-If you are looking for an experienced Lemon Law Attorney Los Angeles, turn to the experts at Point Law Group.
+If you are looking for an experienced Employment Lawyer Los Angeles, turn to the experts at Point Law Group.
 Call today to set up a no-cost, no-obligation consultation at (310) 560-0606.